rhin0-bern/automating-aws-with-python/README.md

 # automating-aws-with-python
-Repository for Automation AWS with Pyhton
+Repository for Automation AWS with Python